csh/lens-island-map-nametags/README.md

-﻿# Map Nametags
+﻿# Nametags

-Simple BepInEx plugin for Len's Island that adds player names to the existing map markers.
+Adds player names to map markers in multiplayer so that you know who's who.

-Also prevents the local player marker from tilting as you adjust the camera.
+This mod also prevents the local player marker from tilting as you adjust your camera.